-It is four years of a full-time program that emphasizes mining science and technology, mining operation, geology, metallurgy, environmental reclamation, and structural design of mines.
+It is a four years full-time program where you learn about the following: mining science and technology, mining operation, geology, metallurgy, environmental reclamation, and structural design of mines.

 The qualification gives you a solid foundation in engineering principles and elements of mining, such as ventilation, mine planning, geomechanics, and mineral processing.

 You gain a comprehensive understanding of how complex mining systems function to serve the universal requirements for minerals.

 Mining Engineering – The University of Western Australia